Imagen dinámica

 • Panel 4: A door in the middle of a desert opening to an ocean.

 At first glance, these images seem to have no relation to each other.
-However, the reader, almost involuntarily, will try to find a common thread, whether thematic, symbolic, or emotional.
-This search for meaning in the seemingly meaningless can lead to profound and personal interpretations of the work.
+However, the reader, almost involuntarily, will try to find a connecting thread, whether thematic, symbolic, or emotional.
+This search for meaning in the apparently meaningless can lead to deep and personal interpretations of the work.

 The non-sequitur transition is particularly effective for: